Amani5576/Nebula_Intensity/README.md

 # Nebula Intensity

-Analysing areas of high and low intensity of Statue of Liberty Nebulae based on user specifications
+Analysing areas of high and low intensity of Statue of Liberty Nebulae based on user specifications.

+Data sourced from [link](https://www.mattdieterich.com/nebuladata "this site")  where it was captured from ObsTech in Chile.

 ## FitExtraction file (by Amani5576)
 This file opens and extracts the HDU data from the fit files and puts them into an array; HDUs.
 Each fit File consists of a Primary and an Image HDU.
 These are two sub-lists within each element of HDUs

-e.g. HDUs[0] -> [PrimaryHDU, ImageHDU] from Hydrogen Alpha Fit file
-     HDUs[1] -> from Oxygen 3
+    HDUs[0] -> [PrimaryHDU, ImageHDU] from Hydrogen Alpha Fit file HDUs[1] -> from Oxygen 3
     HDUs[2] -> from Silicon 2

 Hence accessing the Image HDU of in row element x : HDUs[x][1]

-Running the file allows you to get necessary information from the header of the Primary.
+Running the file allows you to get necessary information from the header of the Primary such as :

 ## DataAnalysis.py file (by Amani5576)
 This file:
--> Closes the Fit files that were opened in the FitsExtraction.py
+* Closes the Fit files that were opened in the FitsExtraction.py

--> Takes the Image HDU data of fit files and puts them in numpy arrays
+* Takes the Image HDU data of fit files and puts them in numpy arrays

--> Computes Statistical data with regards to pixel numbered values
+* Computes Statistical data with regards to pixel numbered values
     - Median pixel value
     - Mode(s) of pixel value(s)
     - Standard Deviation of pixel values.

-->Allows User input in assesment of relative intenisty based ona specific ImageHDU
+* Allows User input in assesment of relative intenisty based ona specific ImageHDU

--Lets user decide on scaling Factor:
+    -Lets user decide on scaling Factor.
+For Exmaple:

-    E.g. You've chosen Scaling factor to be 6 (6 levels of varying intensity):
+         You've chosen Scaling factor to be 6 (6 levels of varying intensity):
          If max = 80 and min = 20 then range is (80 - 20) = 60
          By dividing the range by the Scale we get -> 60/6 = 10.
          Hence, from Level 1 (highest intensity) to Level 2 (Second highest intensity) is a difference of 10.

--Lets user decide on the number of level intensities desirable (from highest intesity as the first level)
+    -Lets user decide on the number of level intensities desirable (from highest intesity as the first level) For Example:

-    e.g. Level 1 -> highest intensity level (Thus, type in the integer "1")
-         Level 2 -> 2nd highest intensity up until highest intenisty (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3") Level 4 -> 4th highest........
+         Level 1 -> highest intensity level (Thus, type in the integer "1") Level 2 -> 2nd highest intensity up until highest intenisty (Thus, type in the integer "2") Level 3 -> 3rd highest intensity up until highest intenisty (Thus, type in the integer "3") Level 4 -> 4th highest........

     NOTE: that there automatically exists an initial level 0.
 This intenisty level is only for one value in particular which has the highest intensity value within the entire matrix.

         This essestially decreases processing time.

--Allows user to choose three data ouputs: (which are limited by users chosen Scaling factor)
-    -Get pixels that belong to all levels of intensity up until the lowest intensity -Get pixels that belong to a particular level of intenisty -let pixels that belong to particular levels of intenisty
+    -Allows user to choose three data ouputs: (which are limited by users chosen Scaling factor) -Get pixels that belong to all levels of intensity up until the lowest intensity -Get pixels that belong to a particular level of intenisty -let pixels that belong to particular levels of intenisty

 The pixels will be given in terms of a tuple:

-    ( <x-coord> , <y-coord> , <Intensity level> )
+    (<x-coord> , <y-coord> , <Intensity level>)

 See image below with an example of chosen user input:
 Scaling Factor = 40